kodecocodes/i9t/app-thinning/app-thinning.markdown

 >**Note:** The last two commands use Apple's private APIs, so make sure you don't include these classes in your app.

 With the Terminal command entered, you can open and explore **Old CA Maps**.
 This application displays historical aerial overlays over different parts of California on a map.
 This is a close to final project about to be sent to the App Store.
-Unfortunately, the resources for this simple app take up a huge amount of disk space (over 300 Megabytes!).
+Unfortunately, the resources for this simple app takes up a huge amount of disk space (over 300 Megabytes!).
 You'll use the App Thinning techniques to hack-and-slash the end product to a more managable size.

 Select the **iPad Air 2 Simulator** as the **scheme destination**, then build and run the application.